Sissuire/BVQA-HEKE/README.md

 # BVQA-HEKE

-It would be updated soon.
+The data, code and pretrained models will be updated soon.